E-TEN

 E-TEN Information Systems Co., Ltd. (倚天資訊股份有限公司) was an electronics manufacturing company based in Taiwan, specializing in sophisticated handheld devices such as smartphones.

-Founded in 1985 in Taipei, E-TEN initially became known for its Chinese language input system for DOS based computers.
-The company went on to introduce various computer products, both computer hardware and software, building on its experience in rendering Chinese characters.
-Market offerings included a publishing application, a laser printer, and a Microsoft Windows-based input system.
+Founded in 1985 in Taipei, E-TEN initially became known for its Chinese language input system for MS-DOS compatible computers.
+The company went on to introduce various computer products, both hardware and software, building on its experience in rendering Chinese characters.
+Market offerings included a publishing application, a laser printer, and a Windows-based input system.

-E-TEN turned to handheld devices in 1997, with the introduction of a real-time stock trading "financial pager" that became quite popular in the financial community of Taiwan.
-Then the company focused on manufacturing advanced communicators (both branded and ODM) based on the Microsoft Windows Mobile, as well as DAB receivers.
+E-TEN turned to handheld devices in 1997, with the introduction of a real-time stock trading "financial pager" that became popular in the financial community of Taiwan.
+Then the company focused on manufacturing advanced communicators (both branded and ODM) based on Windows Mobile, as well as DAB receivers.

 In 2006, E-TEN introduced their new Glofiish line of smartphones; the X500 and M700.
 Both models featured GSM, Bluetooth, Wi-Fi and GPS.
 First Glofiish Model with 3G support is the X800, which is released Q3 2007, followed by the M800 with a sliding keyboard released shortly after.
 The Torq N100 smartphone was the first mobile phone to have an integrated 10 megapixel CMOS sensor, TV tuner and a camcorder that shot up to 30 frames per second DVD quality.